 Looking to snap that perfect holiday card photo but don’t have time to book a photographer?
 Well, I am bringing her to you.
 Virtually.
 Meet Kim Flores.
-The lovely photographer of Whimsy Baby Photo.
-A well-known newborn photographer who specializes in capturing those Anne Geddes type photo sessions.
-You can see Grayson’s newborn shoot taken by Kim here.
+She’s the lovely photographer of Whimsy Baby Photo and a well-known newborn photographer who specializes in capturing those Anne Geddes-type photo sessions.
 But she doesn’t just specialize in newborns — Kim spends tons of time behind the lens snapping babies and their siblings.
-She has lots of practice with 5 littles of her own.
+And, she has lots of practice with five littles of her own!

 Shooting a family holiday card can be a difficult and a frustrating process.
-Believe me, with 5 littles, I couldn’t do it without Kim.
-But with a few at home tips right from the number one gal herself, you can bet you will have the perfect photo by the weekend.
-Just in time for your holiday card!
+(Believe me, with five littles, I couldn’t do it without Kim.)
+But with a few at home tips right from the number one gal herself, you can bet you will have the perfect holiday card photo.

-Here are ten tips from one amazing photographer when it comes to shooting with siblings and capturing that perfect photo!
+Here are 10 tips from one amazing photographer when it comes to shooting with siblings and capturing that perfect photo!

 Need to photograph your own family for the holidays?